 If you know you will be absent on a given day, you must notify the instructor in advance.
 In the event of a last-minute emergency, be sure to notify your instructor before class meets if you will be unable to attend.
-At the instructor's discretion, late work will receive a penalty.
+Late essays will be subject to penalties at the instructor's discretion.
 Should you be unable to complete the course, please formally withdraw by the drop date, Friday, November 11.
 I cannot drop you from the course, and if you do not withdraw I will have to give you a performance grade (i.e., an F).